A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Theoretical Results

-where the cutoff $\bar p = \nf{k}{(k+1)}$ is fixed by the decision-maker.
-Our second fairness condition constrains $\hat y$ to satisfy \textit{equal error rates}, ensuring that the classification only depends on the group through the target variable. {\ifedits
+Our second condition constrains $\hat y$ to satisfy \textit{equal error rates}, ensuring that the classification only depends on the group through the target variable.
+Following the decision rule (\ref{optimal-rule-pbar}), we may write this as